Learn more about Chad's book, Blind Ambition™

 So, when friends and family would ask if I was ready, I lied and told them that I was excited.
 The truth that I hid from them – and even from myself – is that I was terrified.
 What if I couldn’t do all those things without being able to see?
 There were so many challenges, so many fears.

-The concept that got me through it was the idea of fears and counter fears.
+The concept that got me through the darkest times (pun intended!) was the idea of fears and counter fears.
 Sure, I was scared of failing, but I was more scared of not reaching my full potential, or worse yet, living a life with regrets.
 So, when these very natural fears bubbled up to the surface, I did the same exercise that I do today.

 The Future You Exercise

-This is exactly why I’m a keynote speaker on comfort zone topics.
+I’m an innovation keynote speaker because of this experience and passion to help organizations realize their full potential.
 I help people understand how our mindsets limit our potential.
-My presentations are full of anecdotes and strategies for stepping outside your comfort zone, and I’ll leave your team motivated to take action.
+My presentations are full of anecdotes and strategies for stepping outside your comfort zone, and empowering your leaders to build a culture of experimentation to drive business innovation.
+Connecting inspiration to implementation, I’ll leave your team motivated to take action.

 What is a Great Keynote Speaker?